andmikey/Thai-and-English-OCR/README.md

 ### Architecture
 I chose to use [LeNet 5](https://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) as the architecture for this task.

 The model outputs a vector that's equivalent in length to the number of classes: `output[i]` will get the probability of class `i`, where `i` is the numerical class assignment defined in [any of the training dataset descriptions](/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/English/20110202-List-Code-Character-OCR-Training-Database.txt).
-The output is softmaxed in order to get a probability distribution on the outputs.
 The most probable class can then by chosen by returning the highest-probability index.

+The output is *not* softmaxed - I'd initially applied a softmax but the PyTorch CrossEntropyLoss applies softmax as part of the loss, so doing so is unneeded.
+You could softmax the output of the model after it returns its predictions if you want to have a probability distribution on the output classes.

 ## Experiment results

+I ran all experiments with a batch size of 10 for 20 epochs.
+I chose these parameters arbitrarily.
+If I had more time I would have liked to do be more smart about this e.g. do some experiments to explore the impact of batch size on training performance, or include a smarter stopping criterion with an upper bound on the number of training epochs.

+### Train on Thai normal text, 200dpi, test on Thai normal text, 200dpi

+### Train on Thai normal text, 400dpi, test on Thai normal text, 200dpi

+### Train on Thai normal text, 400 dpi, test on Thai bold text, 400dpi

+### Train on Thai bold text, test on Thai normal text

+### Train on all Thai styles, test on all Thai styles

+### Train on Thai and English normal text jointly, test on Thai and English normal text jointly

+### Train on all Thai and English styles jointly, test on all Thai and English styles jointly

 ## Bonus section
 ### Formatting